joacand/farkle-game-web/README.md

 - Next.js

 ## To do
-- Implement opponent
+- Implement more intelligent opponent
 - Implement win and lose conditions
 - Add audio (rolling of the dice, etc.)
 - Add dice animation when rolling
 - Add auto-skip if no possible moves exist
-- Add status text or description to user what is happening
+- Fix layout for mobile and small screens
-- Add multiple (see below section)
+- Add multiplayer (see below section)

 ### Multiplayer
 Basic multiplayer functionality.
 Needs a backend to handle game sessions.
 For example Firebase could be used with randomized GUIDs as user IDs to allow anonymous multiplayer.
 Needs more analysis.